sciencesakura/dbsetup-csv/README.md

 ## Recommended

-We recommend using this extention only when the destination table has too many columns to keep your code readable.
+We recommend using this extension only when the destination table has too many columns to keep your code readable.

 ## LICENSE